jeffchiou/website/src/articles/my-windows-setup/my-windows-setup.md

 ### Python Configuration

-Use pyenv-win from chocolatey and anaconda3 from scoop.
+Use pyenv-win from chocolatey and conda.
+Turn off Python's app execution aliases in Windows to prevent the Microsoft Store from opening up when trying to use Python

 `pyenv update`